-The mission of the Greater Burlington YMCA is to build a strong community by involving youth, adults and families in programs and activities that develop spirit, mind, and body.
-The history and origin of the Y was founded on Christian beliefs.
-Today's Y builds upon that history through the development of values.
+The mission of the Greater Burlington YMCA is to be an inclusive, nonprofit organization joined together by a shared commitment to nurture the potential of kids, promote healthy living, and foster a sense of social responsibility.
+Strengthening community is our cause.

 At the Greater Burlington YMCA, character development is emphasized in all programs.
-The four core values that teachers will discuss and teach are Respect, Caring, Honesty, and Responsibility.
+The four core values that teachers will discuss and teach are Caring, Honesty, Respect, and Responsibility.

 As a mission-driven organization, the Y focuses on Youth Development, Healthy Living, and Social Responsibility.
 Our actions and expectations are driven by our Core Values and A Call to Action Against Racism.
-As these are imperative to how the Y interacts with members, program participants, staff, and the community, we share them with all potential new Y partners.
+These are imperative to how the Y interacts with members, program participants, staff, and the community.
 You will also see them prominently displayed in our facilities.